stuffo/scaleway-archkernel/README.md

 Scaleway seems to be the default 4.5.7-std-4 kernel.
 You can use the Scaleway CLI to reset your bootscript to this kernel:
   `scw _patch <instance> bootscript=599b736c-48b5-4530-9764-f04d06ecadc7`

+The mv_xor driver throws some stack traces while booting Arch kernels and fails to load but the kernel will run fine without it.